tarwn/lessthandot-hugo/blogs/content/posts/2010-05-27-transaction-log-size-cold-shrink-ldf.md

 The problem we will run into will be when this backup is restored.
 Even knowing the backup shows the 2MB, this is only the data and log to the point of recovering retained in the backup.
 You may find yourself copying this backup considering the restore to be limited to what is in it.
 What will happen is the restore will take the Meta for the database and create the initial sizes for the files contained in it.
 This will result in a required space of all the files initial sizes.
 In our case that totals 3300MB + the padding required.

-Best way to see is by example so let’s restore the database.
+Best way to see is by example so let's restore the database.

 sql
 RESTORE DATABASE [LOGSHIP_PUB_SECONDARY] FROM  DISK = N'C:LOGSHIP_PUB_FULL.bak'